MusabMudathir/SAAS/README.md

 - **Design elements**: The system name is displayed on all pages, tables have a consistent format with a stylish header, and the overall design is neat and attractive.

-### Visual Examples:
-- **Figure 1**: Login Page
-- **Figure 2**: Dashboard
-- **Figure 3**: Manage Accommodation Applications
-- **Figure 4**: Student Accommodation Application Form

 ---

-This README provides an overview of the Student’s College Accommodation System, including the main features and how they are implemented.
-We hope this makes it easier for you to understand and navigate through our project!